tomahim/pythORM/README.md

-# Pythorm
+# PythORM

-Pythorm project intends to create a minimalist ORM-like library.
+PythORM project intends to create a minimalist ORM-like library.

 For now, data are kept in memory, but other persistence units can be implemented in the future.